Alan1321/university_info_scraper/scrape_credit_hours/README.md

 python main.py
 ```

-Run the `main.py` script to execute the main functionality of the project. --> saves data to results.txt file
+Run the `main.py > results.txt` script to execute the main functionality of the project. --> saves data to results.txt file

 ```bash
 python main.py > results.txt